xRfang-0102/RetainDistiller/README.md

 # RetainDistiller

-Source implementation of **What Does Speech SSL Distillation Forget?
-Knowledge-Preserving Distillation of Speech Representations**, based on the supplied manuscript.

 Includes wav2vec 2.0 Base, HuBERT Base and WavLM Base+ interfaces; two-layer students; CTC probe pretraining; MSE, posterior, feature and direct-CTC objectives; optional LEH; training/resume; evaluation; KL/CKA analysis; student export; and inference.
 No model weights, datasets or benchmark results are included.
 All model loading is local-only.